 - Hours of Use: Assets may have preferred hours of use for commercial purposes.
-Permittees should schedule activities accordingly with the understanding that unexpected issues (e.g. a delayed cruise ship arrival, a guest group moving slower than anticipated) might warrant deviation from preferred hours of use. - 2) Weekends: Assets may have a preference for weekday, rather than weekend, commercial use.
-Permittees should schedule activities accordingly with the understanding that unexpected issues (e.g. accommodating a week-of tour rebooking, closure of another asset that would usually allow weekend use) could warrant deviation from non-weekend use.
+Permittees should schedule activities accordingly with the understanding that unexpected issues (e.g. a delayed cruise ship arrival, a guest group moving slower than anticipated) might warrant deviation from preferred hours of use. - Weekends: Assets may have a preference for weekday, rather than weekend, commercial use.
+Permittees should schedule activities accordingly with the understanding that unexpected issues (e.g. accommodating a week-of tour rebooking, closure of another asset that would usually allow weekend use) could warrant deviation from non-weekend use. - Stakeholder Meeting: For assets with sensitive uses and/or CBS maintenance agreements with other entities, permittees may be asked to participate in a pre-season stakeholder meeting.